MLHale/CYBR3600/homework/projects/project2.md

 ### Strategic Company information
 #### Task
-The purpose of this part of the assignment is to identify important strategic information that guides how the company operations.
+The purpose of this part of the assignment is to identify important strategic information that guides how the company operates.

 #### Report Structure
 The `Strategic company information` section should contain the following: